 Seriously.
 Whether it’s in a park, downtown or along a waterfront, walking is such a good way to open up and just have a great talk.
 Actually, you won’t find a better activity to get to know one another.
 And you’ll get a little exercise to boot.

 If you live in Colorado as I do, you already know the meaning of hiking!
 There is no end to the number of hikes available—all for free.
 All you really have to pay for is gas to get there and a few snacks and bottles of water for the journey.
 Don’t know of any hiking trails near you?
 Do this: Google the name of your city and state plus the word “tourist.”
 You’ll be amazed by how many things there are to do, some of which you may not even be aware of.

 Grab your digital cameras or camera phones and take off.
 Just wander around and take pictures—of each other, surroundings and so on.
-Open your eyes to really see and record all of the beauty that surrounds you.
+Open your eyes to see and record all the beauty surrounding you.

 Hit the books

 Whether a glorious central library downtown, a cozy regional branch or bookstore, spend a few hours browsing.
 Talk about your favorite books.
 Browse the art and photography books and point out what each of you likes.
 You can be as corny or intellectual as you like.
 Grab a coffee then sit to chat.